Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Conclusions

-We thank Chenhui Niu and Yuhao Zhu for helpful discussions and suggestions.
-We are grateful for the support by the National SKA Program of China (Grants Nos.
-2022SKA0110200 and 2022SKA0110203) and the National Natural Science Foundation of China (Grants Nos.
-11975072, 11875102, and 11835009).
+\acknowledgments{We thank Chenhui Niu and Yuhao Zhu for helpful discussions and suggestions.
+We are grateful for the support from the National SKA Program of China (grant Nos.
+2022SKA0110200 and 2022SKA0110203) and the National Natural Science Foundation of China (grant Nos.
+11975072, 11875102, and 11835009).}